Milu Yuan

 Milu Yuan is now a public park and an ecological research center that serves as a natural park for animals in Beijing.
-Among the attractions are the Père David's Deer or milu a deer that became extinct in China toward the end of the 19th century during the Qing Dynasty.
-The deer was re-introduced to Beijing from Britain in the 1980s.
+Among the attractions are the Père David's deer or milu a deer that became extinct in China toward the end of the 19th century during the Qing dynasty.
+The deer was re-introduced to Beijing from Britain, mainly the Whipsnade Wild Animal Park, in the 1980s.
+On March 18, 1999 the park celebrated the birth of a Père David's deer, the first wild birth in centuries.
+As of 2010, Milu Yuan had the highest population of Père David's deer worldwide.